AkremBelkahla/simple-custom-fields/README.md

 # 🔧 Simple Custom Fields

+⚠️ **WARNING**
+THIS IS EXPERIMENTAL SOFTWARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.

+This plugin is currently in development and should NOT be used on production sites.

 ## 📝 Description
 Simple Custom Fields is a WordPress plugin that allows you to create and manage custom fields for different content types 📄.